 As a vast country with diverse local traditions, one of the highlights in traveling to Iran can be the pleasures of the table.

+In every city and geographical region, Iran boasts a plethora of mouthwatering dishes, each with its own unique charm.
+Amid this diversity, there are certain culinary staples that you can encounter almost anywhere in the country.
 In every city and geographical region, there are many foods to try and there are certain dishes that you can find almost everywhere.
-But all these diversity can be but in certain categories so when reading a strange name like “khoresht Gheimeh” you would be able to know some basic things about the food.
+But all these diversity can be but in certain categories so when reading a strange name like “khoresht Gheimeh” you would be able to know some basic things about the Iranian foods.

 - The generic names: